rust-lang/rust/src/doc/rustc-dev-guide/src/serialization.md

 `Ty` can be deeply recursive, if each `Ty` was encoded naively then crate metadata would be very large.
 To handle this, each `TyEncoder` has a cache of locations in its output where it has serialized types.
-If a type being encoded is in cache, then instead of serializing the type as usual, the byte offset within the file being written is encoded instead.
+If a type being encoded is in the cache, then instead of serializing the type as usual, the byte offset within the file being written is encoded instead.
 A similar scheme is used for `ty::Predicate`.